Azure/azure-sdk-for-python/samples/README.md

 # Azure Smoke Tests for Python
-This sample code is a smoke test to ensure that Azure Preview for JS work while loaded into the same process by performing 2 or more actions with them.
+This sample code is a smoke test to ensure that Azure Preview for Python work while loaded into the same process by performing 2 or more actions with them.

 Libraries tested:
 * keyvault-secrets